Non-perturbative Origin of the Electroweak Scale: RGE in Strongly-coupled Dark Gauge Theories via Dyson-Schwinger: Strongly-coupled Yang-Mills: Short Review

-\section{$\beta$-function for Strongly-Coupled Yang-Mills Theory}
+\subsection{$\beta$-function for Strongly-Coupled Yang-Mills Theory}

-Following an exact solution to the Yang-Mills fields using elliptical integral equation, $\beta-$function for Yang-Mills theory has been obtained recently, in an almost exact form, in Ref. \cite{Chaichian:2018cyv} and then later on extended onto various other extensions of QFT in the context of UV-completion \cite{Frasca:2020jbe,Frasca:2020ojd,Frasca:2021iip}.
+Following an exact solution of a truncated set of the background equations of motion to the Yang-Mills fields using elliptical integral equation, $\beta-$function for Yang-Mills theory has been obtained recently, in an almost exact form, in Ref. \cite{Chaichian:2018cyv} and then later on extended onto various other extensions of QFT in the context of UV-completion \cite{Frasca:2020jbe,Frasca:2020ojd,Frasca:2021iip}.
+We present this argument here in order to make the paper self-contained as much as possible.
 The idea is to apply the Kugo-Ojima criterion for confinement starting from the exact solutions obtained for the Dyson-Schwinger equations in \cite{Frasca:2015yva}.
-Kugo-Ojima criterion requires \cite{Kugo:1979gm}
+Kugo-Ojima criterion requires \cite{Kugo:1977zq,Kugo:1979gm}

 where $D_\mu=\partial_\mu-igT^aA_\mu^a$ is the covariant derivative with $T^a$ the group generators and $A_\mu^a$ the gauge potential and the $u$-function derived below.
-The no-pole condition yields here
+We expect that no massless particle propagates in our theory and we have the no-pole condition that yields here

-which is the Kugo--Ojima condition for confinement.
+which is the Kugo--Ojima condition for confinement \cite{Kugo:1977zq,Kugo:1979gm}\footnote{Eq.(\ref{eq:KOc}) and the confinement condition are derived through the anti-commuting charges of BRST symmetry (see \cite{Chaichian:2018cyv} for a simplified derivation).}.
 In this equation, $D_\mu$ is the covariant derivative and $c,\ {\bar c}$ are the ghost fields.
 Therefore, BRST invariance plays an essential role in this argument.

 Thus, the $u$ function will be given by \cite{Chaichian:2018cyv}

 Then, we have to evaluate the integral